-Shannen Doherty Completes Chemotherapy After Years Of Cancer
+Shannen Doherty Completes Chemotherapy

 Ever since the 45-year-old producer and television director announced that she had cancer, she has documented the battle with the dreaded disease on social media.
 She documented her first day of radiation treatment, describing it as scary because she could not see the laser working on her body, but hinged all her hopes on it getting rid of the cancer cells.

 The animal activist has also posted a series of Instagram pictures showing her shaved head.
 According to her, the hair “fell out” after she tried to brush it, following a second round of chemo.
-Dohnerty revealed that she was distraught when clumps of hair came off in her hands and her mother just seized the initiative to get rid of the matted dreadlocks with a kitchen scissors.
+Doherty revealed that she was distraught when clumps of hair came off in her hands and her mother just seized the initiative to get rid of the matted dreadlocks with kitchen scissors.

 Valentines Day with my one and only.
 We aren't perfect.
 We argue.
 We disagree.
 We stare cancer in the face.
 But…. we also love and support and strengthen.
 We laugh and cry.
 We talk and share.
 We believe…. in love and each other.
 Today is more Valentines Day to me than some commercial Day.
 I ❤️ you @kurtiswarienko #thisislove #swans #Repost @kurtiswarienko with @repostapp ・・・ Got to spend a beautiful valentines day with my beautiful wife @theshando who's strength and depth of character are daily reminders to me of what life is really about.
 I ❤ you